 We work closely with the teams at the Botanic Gardens and Glasgow City Council to ensure that we leave the spaces we use as we found them, and where possible improve those areas.
 This year we will

 We’re hopeful that Covid restrictions will have eased come October however we are preparing all scenarios!

 Over 98% of visitors who attended GlasGLOW in 2020 reported they felt safe with measures in place which included a fully outdoor route, a dedicated Covid committee, reduced capacities, increased pathways, sanitising stations across the route and PPE for all staff.

 We are working closely with Glasgow City Council, the Scottish Government and Public Health and are hopeful of having fewer requirements however we will be monitoring guidelines closely and implementing the most to date protocols at the time so you can fully enjoy your time at GlasGLOW.
 We will keep you posted nearer the time of the event. :)

 We will advise if eventgoers are required to wear masks nearer the time of the event in line with the latest government guidance.

 You must not attend the event if you are showing any symptoms of Coronavirus (temperature, new or continuous cough or loss of sense of taste or smell).
 Please self-isolate and follow all NHS guidance via http://www.nhsinform.scot

-We’re building a socially-distanced food village from Glasgow’s best street food traders plus a whole world dedicated to marshmallows.
-You’ll be able to enjoy the likes of churros, hot chocolates, toffee apples and gourmet pizzas.
+We’re building an outdoor food village from Glasgow’s best street food traders plus a whole world dedicated to marshmallows.
 There’ll be something for everyone, with options for gluten-free and vegan diets.